devicehive/esp8266-firmware/DeviceHiveESP8266.md

 * "address" - I2C PCF8591 device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous pin will be used.
 Default is 0x90.
 * "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 * "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.
 * "ref" - Reference voltage(for PCF8591 it is supply voltage).
-If not specified, previous pin will be used.
+If not specified, previous value will be used.
 Default is 3.3V.

 *Example*:
 ```json